-An amendment request may be more appropriate if there is a simple error or oversight on your assessment, or we do not dispute your view.
-You can read more about the differences between an amendment request and an objection to your land tax assessment.
+An amendment request is more appropriate if there is a simple error or oversight on your assessment, or where we do not dispute your view.

-You may receive an assessment or decision following an investigation by us.
-If you obtain new information or documents which are relevant to the assessment or decision and which were not provided during that investigation, you may provide that new information to the original decision-maker to consider.
-The original decision-maker may either amend or maintain the assessment or decision.
+You may also receive an assessment or decision following an investigation by us.
+If you obtain new information or documents relevant to the assessment or decision, and which were not provided during that investigation, you may provide the new information to the original decision-maker to consider.
+The original decision-maker will either amend or maintain the assessment or decision.

 Lodging an objection

-As an objection is a more formal process, there are certain rules you must follow.
-Your objection must be in writing.
+As an objection is a formal request for internal review, there are certain rules you must follow:

-- Object to an assessment (other than a land tax assessment) or written decision,
+- Object to an assessment (other than a land tax assessment) or written payroll tax decision,

 - Object to a land tax assessment,

-For all other matters, your written objection must be lodged with us within 60 days of receiving the assessment or reassessment or decision.
-You should be aware that if the transaction is finalised via Duties Online, you are deemed to have received the assessment on the earlier of the day on which duty is paid, which is also the date of the duty statement, or two days after the date of a duty assessment being issued.
+For all other matters, your written objection must be lodged with us within 60 days of receiving the assessment or decision.
+For land transfer transactions finalised via Duties Online, you are deemed to have received your duty assessment on the earlier of the day on which duty is paid, which is also the date of the duty statement, or two days after the date of a duty assessment being issued.

-If you wish to lodge an objection outside the 60-day time period, you must write and ask us for permission to lodge an out-of-time objection.
+If you want to lodge an objection outside the 60-day time period, you must write and ask for permission to lodge an out-of-time objection.

-Our decision to grant or refuse permission to lodge an out-of-time objection will be made by a person independent of the original decision-maker.
-It will be based on information provided by you as well as other information available to us.
+Our decision to grant or refuse permission to lodge an out-of-time objection is made by a person independent of the original decision-maker.
+It is based on information provided by you and other information available to us.

-If we refuse permission to lodge an out-of-time objection, we will advise you in writing and provide you with reasons for our decision.
+If we refuse permission to lodge an out-of-time objection, we advise you in writing and provide reasons for our decision.
 You cannot appeal this decision.

-Your objection will be dealt with by a person independent of the original decision-maker.
-They will use the information provided by you as well as other information available to make their decision.
+Your objection is dealt with by a person independent of the original decision-maker.
+They use the information provided by you as well as other information available to make their decision.